gatein/gatein-portal/packaging/jboss-as6/README.txt

 This is equivalent to:

-mvn clean package -Pdefault -Dservers.dir=$GATEIN/portal/trunk/packaging/pkg/servers -Djbossas.name=jboss-6.0.0.Final
+mvn clean package -Ppack -Dservers.dir=$GATEIN/portal/trunk/packaging/servers -Djbossas.name=jboss-6.0.0.Final

 2) If JBoss AS is located somewhere else adjust servers.dir and jbossas.name accordingly